dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Geometry/AlgebraicGeometry.md

 :::

-# Tuesday, November 10

-## Homogenization and Dehomogenization
+# Homogenization and Dehomogenization (Tuesday, November 10)

 Last time: projective varieties $V(f_i) \subset \PP^n_{/k}$ with $f_i$ homogeneous.
 We proved the projective nullstellensatz: for any projective variety $X$, we have $V_p(I_p(X))$ and for any homogeneous ideal $I$ with $\sqrt{I} \neq I_0$ the irrelevant ideal, $I_p(V_p(I)) = \sqrt{I}$.